YeetOrBeYate/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+-It is the model that denotes all items in on webpage in a tree or hiearchial fashion.

 2. What is an event?
+-An action incoked by any of the DOM objects or user.

 3. What is an event listener?
+-A function that triggers a specified function for when an event occurs on the dom object its attached to

-4. Why would we convert a NodeList into an Array?
+4. Why would we convert a NodeList into an Array? because an array has more available functions to compare and transform it with

 5. What is a component?
+a chunk of html made in Javascript and added to the DOM.

 ### Git Set up